Blog – ACTvantage

 • Static (all else)

-Use your data to learn whether performance ties to factors such as location or seasonality.
+Use your data to determine if performance ties to factors such as location or seasonality.
 Once you have a clear picture of your current product mix, you can better align your working capital to actual product performance.
+A tool like FUSION Analytics can provide real-time insights to support this.

-Customers are responsible for your demand fluctuations, so it’s helpful to understand their motivations, concerns and needs as you revamp your demand planning strategy.
-This understanding will serve you well as you work to align working capital to actual demand.
-In addition, analytics can reveal the drivers behind trends, such as surges and slumps, so you can investigate the reasoning, better understand what the data is telling you and act accordingly.
+Customers drive demand fluctuations, so it’s helpful to understand their motivations, concerns, and needs as you revamp your demand planning strategy.
+Analytics can reveal the drivers behind trends, such as surges and slumps, helping you better understand and act on what the data is telling you.

 Is a specific type of customer driving a surge in demand?
 Has a region you serve reduced usage of a product?
-You’ll find that some trends are occasional, and others have become consistent – information you can use to plan better.
+Identifying whether trends are occasional or consistent will help you plan better.
+Utilize Sales FOCUS+ to gain deeper insights into customer behavior and adjust your strategy accordingly.

-With the understanding you’ve gained around product performance and customer demand, you can work to improve your supplier mix so that it aligns with the realities of inventory and demand in your distribution business.
-However, before you make any change, evaluate the impact it would have on your business as a whole.
+With insights into product performance and customer demand, you can work to improve your supplier mix, aligning it with inventory and demand realities in your distribution business.
+Before making changes, evaluate the impact on your business as a whole.
 For instance, one product might be in low demand but is essential to a top customer.

-As part of this, evaluate supplier performance and whether you should diversify sourcing as part of your demand planning strategy.
-For example, have you struggled to source specific products from specific suppliers when demand is high?
-How can you better protect your product availability?
+Assess supplier performance and consider diversifying sourcing as part of your demand planning strategy.
+Have you struggled to source specific products from certain suppliers when demand is high?
+How can you better protect product availability?

 Optimize Demand Planning with Inventory Analytics

-Keeping a close eye on these three areas of your business means you’ll have tabs on the most critical factors for demand planning.
-Your data can tell you precisely what is happening with inventory and customer demand today.
-It can help you determine what’s next or pivot if an unexpected change occurs.
-With an intuitive, sophisticated platform for your analytics program and purposefully designed dashboards, you’ll be able to use what you learn to improve demand planning, inventory management, operations and more.
+Monitoring these three areas means you will have tabs on the most critical factors for demand planning.
+Your data can tell you what is happening with inventory and customer demand today, helping you determine what’s next or pivot if an unexpected change occurs.
+With an intuitive, sophisticated platform for your analytics program and purposefully designed dashboards, you can use what you learn to improve demand planning, inventory management, operations, and more.

-For instance, if you learn that a product is consistently in the “slumping” category due to decreased demand, you can act to optimize your inventory.
-Or, if you identify a customer with a high value to your business that you’re constantly short on product for, you can focus resources on that customer and improve stocking of that product.
+For example, if a product is consistently in the “slumping” category due to decreased demand, you can act to optimize your inventory.
+Or, if you identify a high-value customer for whom you are constantly short on product, you can focus resources on that customer and improve stocking of that product.
+You can dive deeper into pricing with Price PERFECT, which can aid in adjusting pricing strategies to reflect current demand accurately.

 Having relevant, real-time data that reflects your business activity will help you strategize more effectively and continually optimize as change and disruption continue.

 Does your team have the tools and training necessary to execute this analytics plan?
-If you’re looking to upgrade your armor and find balance through change, reach out to us at ACTvantage.
+Contact us today if you want to upgrade your armor and find balance through change!